 The Island wasn't always bird-free, though, according to archeologists and biologists.

-The Aleutians are Aleut territory, and in the remnants of an Aleut village — dating from 800-1400 and 1780-1800 — a forgotten midden where lush grass grows today contains the bones of birds no longer found on the island.
+The Aleutians are Indigenous territory, and in the remnants of an Native village — dating from 800-1400 and 1780-1800 — a forgotten midden where lush grass grows today contains the bones of birds no longer found on the island.
 Other archeological excavations reveal that the bird decline coincided with the arrival of the rats.

 "At the point where rats were introduced, there seems to be a pretty clear and sudden drop in the number of bird families and species and individuals," says U.S. Fish and Wildlife Service archeologist Debbie Corbett.